Regular irreducible represntations of classical groups over finite quotient rings

 The explicit description of the representation $\sigma_{\beta,\theta}$ is given by \eqref{eq:description-of-sigma-beta-theta-for-even-r} if $r$ is even, and by \eqref{eq:description-of-sigma-beta-theta-for-odd-r} if $r$ is odd.

-The proof of this theorem in the case of even $r$ is quite simple, and it is given in subsection \ref{subsec:proof-of-main-result-for-even-r}.
+The proof of this theorem in the case of even $r$ is quite simple and well known.
+For the sake of completeness, we will include a proof in the next subsection.
 The proof for the case of odd $r$ is given in section \ref{sec:weil-representation} after studying certain Schur multiplier in section \ref{sec:schur-multiplier}.

-These proves show that the second condition in the theorem is required only in the case of $r$ being odd.
-The second condition is related with the smooth regularity of $\beta\in\frak{g}(O)$ as presented in the next subsection.